carlosyanez/DS_Cert_Tweets_Catastrophe_Classification/README.md

 These files are part of assignment 2 for the Capstone unit of HarvardX's [Certificate in Data Science](https://www.edx.org/professional-certificate/harvardx-data-science).

-This report attempts to create a machine learning model to identify tweets based on a pre-defined category
+This report attempts to create a machine learning model to identify tweets based on a pre-defined category,in this case if the tweet relates to a disaster/catastrophe event or not.

 ## Key Files: ##